pendulum-project/ntpd-rs/CONFIGURATION.md

 ## Limitations

-The current implementation has several important limitations:

- - The current implementation is client-only, and does not support acting as an NTP server.
- - There is no support for broadcast client/server or symmetric active/passive connections, only acting as the client towards a server node is implemented.
- - DNS lookup is currently only done at startup.
-Changes in the IP address of a remote server are not picked up until a restart of the daemon.
- - Changes in network interfaces are not picked up dynamically and will require a restart of the daemon.
+Unlike the ntp reference implementation, ntpd-rs does not support either broadcast or symmetric modes, nor is there any plan to do so in the future.
+The decision to exclude these modes was taken because their design leaves them relatively vulnerable to security issues, and this is not easily mitigated.
+Furthermore, use of these modes can be replaced with client-server mode connections in almost all usecases at a minimal cost in convenience and network traffic.

 ## Building